 “I think he’s always willing to try something”, said Chris Minnich, Javier’s mentor.
-“I think he’s been very much someone who I find determined to make his life better than what was given to him in life.
+“I think he’s been someone who I find determined to make his life better than what was given to him.
 These are the reasons that these types of [afterschool] programs are critical for these kids,” he said.
 “The reason kids drop out of school isn’t because of academics.
-It’s because they dont have anyone to tell them they care about them going to school.”
+It’s because they don’t have anyone to tell them they care about them going to school.”

 A few months ago, a confident and loquacious young man dropped in our Family Learning Center staff.
 Javier, who entered our afterschool program at the age of 8, graduated from Community Lodgings’ program for high school students in 2011 and earned his diploma from T.C.
 Williams High School the same summer.
 Through Community Lodgings’ field trips to college campuses Javier set his focus on Salisbury State University.
 Through staff guidance in the application process and accessing financial help, he was off to school!
 Community Lodgings staff accompanied Javier and his parents to the university to guide them with logistics of a new college experience.